acdirican/producers-and-consumers-in-the-cafeteria/README.md

 In this way, it is guaranteed no producer or consumer can acces the table at the same time.
 Therefore, a smooth concurrent access of food production and consumtion is maintained.

-In short, the idea is "don't touch the table at the same time :-)".
+In short, the idea is "don't let them touch the table at the same time :-)".
 Or better, "no concurrent access to the shared resource".